Serrin/Celestra-beta/README.md

 `castArray([value]);` | __Stability: 4 - Stable.__<BR>This function returns the original value if this is an array or value a new array.
 If there is no given value, then the return value is an empty array.
 `compact(iterator);` | __Stability: 4 - Stable.__<BR>This function merges the iterators and yields the elements of the merged iterator.
 At least one iterator has to been given.
 `concat(iterator1[,iteratorN]);` | __Stability: 4 - Stable.__<BR>This function merges the iterators and yields the elements of the merged iterator.
 At least one iterator has to been given.
-`contains(iterator,value);` | __Stability: 1 - Deprecated and will be removed.__<BR>This function determines whether an iterator includes a certain value among its entries, returning true or false as appropriate.
+`contains(iterator,value);` | __Stability: 0 - Removed in v6.1.0__<BR>This function determines whether an iterator includes a certain value among its entries, returning true or false as appropriate.
 All of the parameters are mandatory.
 `count(iterator,callback);` | __Stability: 4 - Stable.__<BR>This function executes a counter function (that you provide) on each element of the iterator, returning in a single output value.
 The iterator parameter is mandatory.
 The callback parameter is mandatory and has to be a function.
 `drop(iterator[,n=1]);` | __Stability: 3 - Legacy and can get only fixes.__<BR>__Can be replaced with `Iterator.from(iterable/iterator).drop();`__<BR>Drop the first N elements of an iterator and yield the remained elements.
 The iterator parameter is mandatory.
 The n parameter is optional and can be an integer.
 Default parameter value: n = 1
 `dropRight(iterator[,n=1]);` | __Stability: 4 - Stable.__<BR>Drop the last N elements of an iterator and return the remained elements in an array.
 The iterator parameter is mandatory.
 The n parameter is optional and can be an integer.
 Default parameter value: n = 1.